jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (c) each reference to liability of a company for further dividend withholding payment, dividend withholding payment penalty tax, and late payment penalty were (subject to the application of section HB 1(2) to (5)) a reference to joint and several liability for such tax of each company which is a member of the group at the time the further dividend withholding payment, dividend withholding payment penalty tax, or late payment penalty becomes payable.

 ### NH 7 Reduction in liability under conduit tax relief
-(1) A company that is a conduit tax relief company at the time it is required to pay the Commissioner a dividend withholding payment may reduce the dividend withholding payment by the following amount: NR x DWP where—
+(1) A company that is a conduit tax relief company at the time it is required to pay the Commissioner a dividend withholding payment may reduce the dividend withholding payment by the following amount:NR x DWPwhere—
   (NR) is the percentage of the company's shareholders not resident in New Zealand as calculated under subsections (2) and (4)
   (DWP) is the dividend withholding payment that would need to be deducted but for this section, calculated after any loss offsets claimed under section NH 3.
 (2) The percentage of shareholders not resident in New Zealand is calculated at the most recent of—